-In the case of a Shelter for a hazmat or chemical release outside the building, it may also be necessary to shut down the HVAC system to limit the spread of the hazard.
-A procedure and individual(s) responsible for implementing that procedure should be assigned and trained in shutting down the HVAC system.
+In the case of a SHELTER for a hazmat or chemical release outside the building, it may also be necessary to shut down the HVAC system to limit the spread of the hazard.
+A procedure should be established and the individual(s) responsible for implementing that procedure should be assigned and trained in shutting down the HVAC system.